Mak2006/spring-labs/Java 10, 11 enhancements.md

 	4. `var` is a keyword now.
 	5.
 4. A cleaner interface to garbage collector interface.
 GC is parallel
-5. CDS - Class Data Sharing -
+5. CDS - More features -  AppCDS - saves memory

 ## Java 8
 1. Lambda - A much awaited one, I must say.